c-dubois/nuchain/README.md

 ## ⚠️ Disclaimer

 NuChain is an educational simulation platform.
 No real investments, transactions, or nuclear reactors are involved.
-All financial data and projections are fictional and for demonstration purposes only.
+All reactor data, financial data, and projections are fictional and for demonstration purposes only.

 ---